pyladiesams/Bootcamp-Data-Analysis-beginner-apr-may2020/Capstone/README.md

 * Participate in the last online session to learn more about the team split
 * Team lists will be published on Slack #bootcamp-help channel on the 27th of May around 21:00 CEST
-* Contact your assigned team members via Slack, if there is no response within 72 hours - DM Alyona Galyeva on Slack
+* Contact your assigned team members via Slack (if there is no response within 72 hours send a direct message to Alyona Galyeva on Slack)
 * Decide as a team on how to collaborate and split the tasks

 ### Libraries ###